dannysibarani/gitinfo/01_git_beginer.md

 1. Fork (do it from github)
 	-> Fork gitinfo from dannyadil to dannysibarani
 2. Clone (on git bash)
-	-> cd gitinfo
+	i. cd gitinfo
-	-> git remote add upstream git@github.com:dannyadil/gitinfo.git
+	ii. git remote add upstream git@github.com:dannyadil/gitinfo.git

-	-> This will now allow you to pull in changes from the source locally and merge them, like so: git fetch upstream
+	iii.
+This will now allow you to pull in changes from the source locally and merge them, like so:
+		a. git fetch upstream
-		git merge upstream/master
+		b. git merge upstream/master
 3.